Isaac H. Taylor

 Isaac Hamilton Taylor (April 18, 1840 - December 18, 1936) was a lawyer, judge, and single-term U.S. Representative from Ohio from 1885 to 1887.

 Biography

 Taylor was born near New Harrisburg (later Hibbetts), Carroll County, Ohio.
 He was the son of James and Mary Ann (Highland) Taylor.
 Taylor attended the common schools and completed an academic course.

+Early career

 He then studied law and was admitted to the bar in 1867, subsequently commencing practice in Carrollton, Ohio.
 He served as the clerk of courts in Carroll County, Ohio from 1870 to 1877.